 At the time of submission of the application for orphan designation, clinical trials in patients with cystic fibrosis were ongoing.

 The medicinal product was not authorised anywhere in the world for cystic fibrosis at the time of submission.
-Orphan designation of this product had been granted in the United States of America for the treatment of lung infections due to Pseudomonas aeruginosa and other bacteria in patients with cystic fibrosis.
+Orphan designation of this product had been granted in the United States for the treatment of lung infections due to Pseudomonas aeruginosa and other bacteria in patients with cystic fibrosis.

 In accordance with Regulation (EC) No 141/2000 of 16 December 1999, the COMP adopted a positive opinion on 9 July 2008 recommending the granting of this designation.